Tropical Biplanes - OK, that just sounds like fun.

 Now past the Na Pali coast, I started heading east, as we crossed over Tunnels Beach.
 The expansive coral formation was quite visible from our vantage point, and I was able to pinpoint the coral area where Theresa and I had snorkeled with a turtle and a reef shark just days before.
 I continued east over Princeville, then followed Kevin's directions as we penetrated south down the valley into the crater wall of the shield volcano remnants of Mount Waialeale and Kawaikini, with very impressive vertical rock faces and waterfalls.

 As I descended back toward the Lihue airport, Kevin again provided directions to a local landmark, and took over the flying as I took photos over Wailua Falls.
 We cruised to our pattern entry point over the local K-Mart, and entered left base for a short pattern and landing on runway 3, where Kevin greased on the WACO for a great ending to an excellent flight.
-Ma and Theresa also had a blast on their sightseeing tour, especially enjoying the formation opportunity.
+Ma and Theresa also had a blast on their sightseeing tour, but were glad to be on the ground after hitting some stronger turbulence while cruising over the south part of the island.
 Kevin and Nick, thanks for the sightseeing, stick time and formation opportunity with Tropical Biplanes and Fly Kauai!
 Now I just need to figure out how to bring a second biplane to Kauai for formation biplane tours...!